samheckle/software-custodians/readme.md

    - Even though this is the title of the workshop, this is actually the easiest part
    - As per the instructions on whichever too

-Depending on your device, you will need to install different tools
+## Post-Jailbreak

+Open up your package manager (Cydia, Sileo, or Zebra) and install the following packages.

+*Note* If you are using Sileo, you need to update the packages *first*.

 All devices: